Policy and Procedure 6A.2: Space Management: Signs

 To maintain an orderly appearance and to reduce damage to facility surfaces, the staff and students of Anoka-Ramsey Community College and non-college groups or individuals shall follow established guidelines for posting temporary signs, notices, or flyers.

 - be posted only in the designated posting areas on each campus.
-Information on the locations of general posting areas can be picked up at the Student Activities desk or found online at (LINK WILL BE INSERTED HERE - IN PROCESS)
+Information on the locations of general posting areas can be picked up at the Student Activities desk or found at N: ARCC PUBLIC/Maps/Sign Posting Maps or at this link

 - clearly identify the author or sponsor of the materials